-3.3 WORST-GROUP PE FOR GSE
+3.3 Worst-group PE for GSE

-To rectify the issues identified in Section 2 in existing shift explanations and improve feasibility and robustness, we can ideally optimize PE for all pre-specified groups such that the shift explanation preserves all groups.
-This ideal, however, is not applicable to finding dataset-level explanations since it requires increasing the explanation complexity by a factor of the number of groups since each group needs its own explanation.
+To rectify the issues identified in Section 2 in existing shift explanations, we can ideally optimize PE for all pre-specified groups.
+This ideal, however, is not applicable to finding dataset-level explanations since it requires an explanation per group, increasing explanation complexity by a factor of the number of groups.
 Instead, we propose Group-aware Shift Explanations (GSE) to optimize the worst-group PE, which leads to implicitly improving PE for all groups simultaneously.

-Specifically, suppose the source and target are partitioned into G disjoint groups, i.e., $P = \{P_1, P_2, \ldots, P_G\}$ and $Q = \{Q_1, Q_2, \ldots, Q_G\}$, in which, P_g and Q_g correspond to the same group, e.g., males.
-We can now evaluate PE on a shared group from the source and target as follows:
+Specifically, suppose the source and target are partitioned into G disjoint groups, i.e., $P = \{P_1, P_2, \ldots, P_G\}$ and $Q = \{Q_1, Q_2, \ldots, Q_G\}$, in which, P_g and Q_g belong to the same group, e.g., the male sub-populations from P and Q. We can then evaluate PE on a shared group from the source and target.
+The worst-group PE is calculated over all G groups as the following: